 THE ACADEMY ESTABLISHED THE STUDENT ACADEMY AWARDS IN 1972 TO SUPPORT AND ENCOURAGE EXCELLENCE IN FILMMAKING AT THE COLLEGIATE LEVEL.

-The Student Academy Awards is a national student film competition conducted by the Academy and the Academy Foundation.
-Each year over 500 college and university film students from all over the United States compete for awards and cash grants, with films being judged in four categories: Animation, Documentary, Narrative and Alternative.
-Film students from outside the U.S. are honored each year as well.
+The Student Academy Awards is an international student film competition conducted by the Academy and the Academy Foundation.
+Each year over 1700 college and university film students from all over the world compete for awards and cash grants, with films being judged in seven categories, four domestic school categories (Animation, Documentary, Narrative and Alternative) and three international school categories (Animation, Documentary and Narrative).
 The presentation ceremony is a popular event that is annually attended by a capacity audience in the Academy’s Samuel Goldwyn Theater.

 Through the Student Academy Awards, the Academy recognizes and encourages this country’s most promising new filmmakers.
-Past winners include Spike Lee, Trey Parker, Bob Saget and Oscar winners John Lasseter and Robert Zemeckis.
+Past winners include Spike Lee, Trey Parker, Bob Saget, Cary Fukunaga and Patricia Riggin and Oscar winners John Lasseter and Robert Zemeckis.

-To extend the impact and honor beyond the competition, a compilation presentation of the gold medal award-winning films is circulated each year free of charge to educational and non-profit organizations nationwide.
+To extend the impact and honor beyond the competition, a compilation presentation of the medal-winning films is circulated each year free of charge to educational and non-profit organizations nationwide.

 Shawn Guthrie, Program Administrator,